inviqa/harness-go/docs/how-to-guides/add-additional-binaries.md

       - "cmd/sync"
 ```

-Your source code would look something like this:
+Your source code for the `cleanup` command would look something like this:

 `cmd/cleanup/main.go`:
 ```go